MicrosoftDocs/minecraft-creator/creator/Documents/AddCustomSounds.md

 ## Testing Your Sound

 The hard work is over, and now it's time to the test our custom sound!
 In order to test our sound, create a test world with your **custom_sound_pack** enabled and cheats turned ON, which will allow you to use the `/give` command.
-Once you're logged in, it's time to test.

 1. Open the chat box
-1. Type the following command: /give @s chest
+1. Type the following command: `/give @s chest`

 Opening the chest should result in your custom sound playing.
 If that doesn't happen, some troubleshooting may be needed.
 Some common steps include: